 How do courts in Colorado calculate child support?

 Colorado, as well as all other states, has built its regulations based on the Federal Child Support Enforcement Act.
 CO and all other states have their individually tailored guidelines to calculate child support from parents, which is based on their adjusted expenses paired with income.

-These rules or guidelines are very different when compared with others states.
-For example, some states may have an identical situation but may be treated completely different then that of a Colorado proceeding.
+These rules or guidelines are very different when compared with other states.
+For example, some states may have an identical situation but may be treated completely different than that of a Colorado proceeding.